As an Amazon Associate I earn from qualifying purchases.

 However, it motivated us to open a business bank account, get our financial tracking in order, and figure out if we were actually making a profit by flipping thrift store items.

 For our reselling business, we bank with Capital One (meaning we get deposits from eBay, Mercari, Posh, etc).
 Looking back, we made a pretty good choice.
-However, we chose it at the time mainly because it was one of the first things that came up when searched google for online banks.
+However, we chose it at the time mainly because it was one of the first things that came up when searching google for online banks.
 We were able to set out account up in about 10 minutes.

 But what about now that we’re smarter?
 Not to mention the advent of eBay’s Managed Payment system.
 What is the best bank account for eBay sellers in 2023?